-- 6. Place the cast with the adapted tray in the light polymerizing unit and process according to the manufacturer's directions-usually a maximum of 1 minute. - 7.
-Remove the cast from the unit and gently remove the tray from the cast.
-Peel the softened wax out of the tray while the wax is still warm. - 8.
-Paint the entire impression tray with the manufacturer's air barrier coating material and return the tray to the unit turnstile for additional polymerizing, tissue side up. - 9.
-When the polymerizing cycle is completed, remove the tray from the unit and clean it with a brush and water. - 10.
-Perfect the borders of the tray with rotary instruments (vulcanite burs, acrylic-resin trimmers, etc.), and slightly polish the external surface of the tray. - 11.
-Place perforations (No. 8 bur size) in the VLC resin tray at 5-mm $(\frac{3}{16}$ -inch) intervals, with the exception of the alveolar groove areas, if an irreversible hydrocolloid
+- 9. When the polymerizing cycle is completed, remove the tray from the unit, and clean it with a brush and water. - 10.
+Perfect the borders of the tray with rotary instruments (vulcanite burs, acrylic-resin trimmers, and so on), and slightly polish the external surface of the tray. - 11.
+Place perforations (No. 8 bur size) in the VLC resin tray at 5-mm (3/16-inch) intervals, with the exception of the alveolar groove areas, if an irreversible hydrocolloid impression material is to be used (see Figures 16-3 and 16-4). - 12.
+The finished tray must be sanitized and tried in the mouth so that any necessary corrections to the tray can be accomplished before the impression is made.